Manchester City willing to offer Borussia Dortmund's Erling Haaland a similar contract to Kevin De Bruyne - Paper Talk

-Plus: Manchester United are said to have placed a £40 million price tag on Dean Henderson; Carlo Ancelotti has claimed Luka Modric will end his career at Real Madrid; Mikel Arteta has suggested Arsenal could be on par with the Premier League's elite if they had 'world-class' stars.
+Plus: Manchester United are said to have placed a £40m price tag on Dean Henderson; Carlo Ancelotti has claimed Luka Modric will end his career at Real Madrid; Mikel Arteta has suggested Arsenal could be on par with the Premier League's elite if they had 'world-class' stars.

 All the top stories and transfer rumours from Sunday's national newspapers...